-On Discord With the Boys Scalping Harry Styles Tickets
+The New Ticket Scalpers Are Young, Unashamed, and Very Online

 “I think it’s actually great that ticket bots are illegal,” Fashion said.
 “I don’t think it’s cool for one person to wipe an entire venue.”

-Five years ago, a group like his wouldn’t exist.
+Five years ago, a group like his wouldn’t have existed.
 In part because Discord didn’t exist, but mostly because bots were regularly dominating every sale on Ticketmaster.
 In 2013, the company estimated that 60 percent of all tickets on the site were purchased by bots.
 In 2016, New York State criminalized the use of ticket-scalping bots; the federal government followed suit, passing the BOTS Act, which imposes heavy civil penalties (up to $16,000 a ticket).
 Ticketmaster introduced its somewhat opaque Verified Fan program in 2017—which uses proprietary software to filter people by how likely they are to actually use the tickets they buy—and says that 95 percent of tickets purchased through it are not resold.

 The complexity of scalping in 2019 is what makes the private groups seem worth it.
 Access to most Discord ticket-scalping channels run from $25 a month on the low end to $50 on average (and $100 at the very top), but there are several pricier options for would-be resellers who like a clean interface and don’t care for gamer chat.
 Ticket Flipping offers a $99 premium subscription that comes with online courses and access to a private Slack.
 The very professional-looking Ticket Resale Team charges $199 a month for access to a proprietary data and pricing tool, as well as a 24/7 “expert broker chat.”